JacquesCarette/Drasil/wiki/Contributor's-Guide.md

     * Make names meaningful (e.g., `htTransCladFuel` as opposed to `hG`).
     * Avoid overly long names.
     * If something is **heavily used**, shorter names are preferred.
     * If you notice systematic structure in variable names (e.g., numbering, related naming, etc.), there may be something we should be capturing about the related variables.
-In this case, it is bneficial to file an issue discussing your findings.
+In this case, it is beneficial to file an issue discussing your findings.
 See [#1848](https://github.com/JacquesCarette/Drasil/issues/1848) for an example ticket and relevant discussion.
 * **Whitespace**:
     * Use spaces.
 Do not use tabs.
     * Prefer 2 spaces per indent level.
 For example: